tbonne/AMEN_BISON/README.md

 •	Non-temporal methods can only identify patterns, not mechanisms.
 I.e., If we find reciprocity/transitivity in the network it does not mean that individual behaviour is impacted/driven by reciprocity/transitivity.

-•	If we are asking about how social structures impact behaviour, then we should take a dynamic approach to SNA and use an additive and multiplicative random effects structure, otherwise we’re likely to get misleading results.
+•	If we are asking about how social structures impact behaviour, then we should take a dynamic approach to SNA and use edge-based models with additive and multiplicative random effects structure, otherwise we’re likely to get misleading results.

 **Abstract:**